Prince Harry and Meghan support completion of relief center

 Archewell and World Central Kitchen announced a joint philanthropic partnership in December.
 With Archewell’s financial support, both entities hope to feed people in disaster-stricken areas around the world.

-Last week, Buckingham Palace confirmed that Harry and Meghan would be returning to royal duties.
+Last week, Buckingham Palace confirmed that Harry and Meghan would not be returning to royal duties.
 The couple’s split from the royal family came after Harry gave up his honorary military duties.